HENNGE/aapns/docs/api.rst

         :return: ID of the notification
         :rtype: str
         :raises aapns.errors.ResponseError: If there was a problem with the notification
-        :raises aapns.errors.StreamResetError: If the HTTP2 stream was reset by APNS
-        :raises asyncio.TimeoutError: If timeout is used and the request timed out.
-        :raises aapns.errors.Disconnected: If auto reconnect is disabled and the connection was lost, or the connection was lost during the request.

     .. py:method:: close

         This is a coroutine.

-        Closes the connection if one is active.
+Cleans up the client and closes any open connections.

 ``aapns.config``